madrobby/zepto/README.md

 * Run `rake whitespace` to clean up whitespace in code & tests
 * Use Github's pull request system to submit patches

+# Running tests

 If you submit patches, please include tests.

+There are currently two different set of tests, using different testing frameworks.
+One is using Evidence.js (https://github.com/tobie/Evidence) and those can be found in the top level test folder.
+The other set of tests are inside the test/fixtures and use rake + jasmine to run.

+For the simple Evidence.js unit tests, simply edit the html files (i.e., test/zepto.html), add some tests and open the html file in a web browser.
+You will see the results in the web console.

+For the jasmine tests, you will need to install some ruby gems and use rake to run them.
+If you have ruby and bundler installed, simply type bundle to installed the required gems, and then type "rake -T" to see available commands.

 Also, Zepto.js contains some non-jQuery extensions, that are geared towards mobile devices.